Koka/css-paged-media-tutorial/docs/source/intro.rst

 Tests do not include tools that only work on a single operating system or platform for inclusion as a library.

-This tutorial and shortcut covers and compares the following four tools:
+This tutorial covers and compares the following four tools:

-- PDFreactor 8
+- PDFreactor 8.1
 - PrinceXML 10
-- Antennahouse 6.2 CSS formatter
+- Antennahouse 6.3 CSS formatter
-- Vivliostyle Formatter 2016.4
+- Vivliostyle Formatter 2016.7

 This tutorial does not cover and installation issues.
 Please refer to the vendor documentation.
 All tools are available for free for the purpose